 - If you are a teacher or member of academic staff or researcher or translator in the Greek language or working within a Greek-related field you must, in addition, submit the according attestation.

 - These documents must be issued by the appropriate authority of your country of origin bearing the appropriate insignia (e.g. paper with letter head and official stamp)., συμπληρωματικά, σχετικό δικαιολογητικό που να το αποδεικνύει.

 You can send an e-mail message to the Department of Studies and we will inform you about your file and if all your documents are in order.
 Results are available in June.
-All candidates are informed in writing regarding the outcome of their application, successful or not.
+All candidates are informed personally and in writing regarding the outcome of their application, successful or not.
 Make sure you have provided in your application form a VALID

 - email address: Successful candidates are originally contacted by e-mail to confirm their interest in the offer of the Scholarship as soon as possible